Blaizzy/mlx-embeddings/docs/FAQ.md

 Homebrew's creator @mxcl was too concerned with the beer theme and didn't consider that the project may actually prove popular.
 By the time Max realised that it was popular, it was too late.
 However, today, the first Google hit for "homebrew" is not beer related 😉

 ## What does "keg-only" mean?
-It means the formula is installed only into the Cellar and is not linked into `/usr/local`.
+It means the formula is installed only into the Cellar and is not linked into the default prefix.
 This means most tools will not find it.
 You can see why a formula was installed as keg-only, and instructions to include it in your `PATH`, by running `brew info <formula>`.

 You can still link in the formula if you need to with `brew link <formula>`, though this can cause unexpected behaviour if you are shadowing macOS software.